rucio/documentation/docs/operator/s3_rse_config.md

     s3_url_style: path(default)|host
     ```

-3. Deploy the S3 configuration to the Rucio servers and restart servers:
+3. Deploy the S3 configuration to the Rucio servers by creating a `<release-name-servers>-rse-accounts` containing the following:

     ```bash
     # vim /opt/rucio/etc/rse-accounts.cfg